Enabling Windows Hello for Business… Why? Why Not?

 Let’s quickly go over some of the tech in Windows Hello for Business:

 Biometrics and Windows Hello for Business

 Using Biometrics to access Windows is natively built into Windows 10, thanks to Windows Hello for Business.
 Biometrics are also known as “passwordless” credentials.
 Passwordless credentials are far superior to typing a password as you sign-in.
 The most common methods are using either of these mechanisms:

 - Facial recognition

-Since most laptops for Enterprises come with either a fingerprint or an IR Camera for facial recognition nowadays, so getting started with Biometrics might be something you can do today!
+Most laptops for Enterprises come with either a fingerprint or an IR Camera for facial recognition nowadays, so getting started with Biometrics might be something you can do today!
 If not, check out Part 2 that covers the use of a PIN code and scenarios for that.
-But beware that the PIN is always a minimum requirement, even if you are using Biometrics!
+But just know that the PIN is always a minimum requirement, even if you are using Biometrics!

 No more roaming around the office with your credentials

 Windows Hello for Business uses the physical TPM security chip on your device- which means that it has a hard dependency on that chip, allowing you access to the certificate that Windows Hello for Business has issued to the device and synced with Azure AD.
 This is by design, and why Kim would have failed if somehow the new Boss’ PIN was exposed to Kim during a failed Biometric sign-in.

 Pay special notice to the fact that the credential certificate is synced to Azure AD.
 This effectively means there’s a delay in a hybrid environment before you can actually use Windows Hello for Business to authenticate.
 The delay happens because Azure AD Connect takes care of that process by syncing the user’s certificate attribute to Azure AD for the trust to be established – This is called a Key Trust model.
 The sync happens after the user has enrolled into Windows Hello for Business on a device.

 Some quick takeaways for Windows Hello for Business in common Hybrid environments: